k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 <span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog/{version}/build-catalog-artifacts`

-The API builds the Catalog artifacts, based on a given version.
-The artifacts include the details of all Catalog fields with their properties, such as Classification and PII.
+The API builds the Catalog artifacts based on a given version.
+The artifacts include details of all Catalog fields and their properties, such as Classification and PII.
 The artifact is created in a CSV format, saved into the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree and is uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).

 Starting from V8.3, the artifacts of relations might also be extracted by the API.
-It can be done when setting ```refersTo=true``` in the API's input.
-The relations artifact is is created in a CSV format, saved into the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree and is uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).
+It can be done when setting ```refersTo=true``` in the API input.
+The relations artifact is created in a CSV format, saved into the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree, and uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).

 Refer to the [Catalog Artifacts article](/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md) for more details about the relations extract files structure and naming convention.